sohampoddar26/hecsi-data/README.md

 @inproceedings{poddar2024csi,
-  title={ICPR 2024 Competition on Multilingual Claim-Span Identification}, author={Poddar, Soham and Paul, Biswajit and Basu, Moumita and and Ghosh, Saptarshi}, booktitle={Proceedings of the 27th ICPR Competitions}, year={2024}
+  title={ICPR 2024 Competition on Multilingual Claim-Span Identification}, author={Poddar, Soham and Paul, Biswajit and Basu, Moumita and and Ghosh, Saptarshi}, booktitle={Proceedings of the 27th International Conference on Pattern Recognition}, year={2024}
 }
 ```